AndrewSkyFlyin/DogePoll/README.md

+## About DogePoll

+DogePoll is a web polling application that allows users to create poll questions along with three custom answers of their choice.
+Once the poll is created, users will have the option to copy the poll url to their clipboard via the share button to share the poll with other users.

 # [Start Bootstrap](http://startbootstrap.com/) - [Simple Sidebar](http://startbootstrap.com/template-overviews/simple-sidebar/)

 [Simple Sidebar](http://startbootstrap.com/template-overviews/simple-sidebar/) is an off canvas sidebar navigation template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).